CPM Calculator

 📋Steps to Calculate

-1. Identify which two variables you already have (Cost, Impressions, or CPM).
+1. Identify which two values you already have: cost, impressions, or CPM rate.

 Mistakes to Avoid ⚠️

-3. Using estimated impressions instead of actual delivered impressions when reviewing past campaign performance.
+3. Using projected or estimated impressions instead of actual delivered impressions when evaluating a completed campaign.

 Practical Applications in Media Buying📊

-3. Calculating the effective CPM (eCPM) for publishers to analyze the value of their ad inventory.
+3. Calculate effective CPM (eCPM) for publishers to assess the revenue value of their ad inventory per thousand page views.

 Questions and Answers

-What is CPM in digital marketing and why is it a baseline metric?
+What is CPM in digital advertising and why is it the standard impression metric?

 What is the strategic difference between CPM and CPC bidding?

-How can I use the CPM formula to plan a marketing budget?
+How do I use the CPM formula to plan a media budget?

 What methodology does this CPM calculator follow?